 1. INDIVIDUAL RESEARCH, guided by at least one Tutor, which culminates with the defense of an original PhD dissertation.
 The Academic Board appoints one Tutor for each student.
-In some cases, another Tutor may be appointed.
-Students will have daily contact with the research group within which they are placed.
-In addition, they should expect a formal meeting with their Tutor(s) at least once a month.
+In some cases, more Tutors may be appointed.
+Students will have daily contact with the research group to which they belong.
+They should expect a formal meeting with their Tutor(s) at least once a month.

-2. SPECIALIZED COURSES, of 1, 2 or 3 credits, for a total of 15 credits (each credit corresponds to either 8 hours of lectures or 15 hour of practice).
-The student chooses the courses of interest to be attended during the first two years; four of such courses, for at least a total of 8 credits,require a final exam to be given by the end of the second year of the PhD Programme.
-Such curses may also include international summer schools of interest for the individual research..
+2. SPECIALIZED COURSES, of 1, 2 or 3 credits, for a total of 15 credits to be acquired in the first two years (each credit corresponds to either 8 hours of lectures or 15 hour of practice).
+The student chooses the courses of interest to be attended on each one of the first two years; four of such courses, for at least a total of 8 credits, require a final exam to be given by the end of the second year of the PhD Programme.
+By the end of the first year, the student has to pass at least two exams.
+The specialized courses may also include international schools of interest for the individual research.

-3. SEMINARS on various topics, to be attended during the three years of the Doctorate Programme, for at least 40 hours: a) 10 hours on topics
+3. SEMINARS on various topics, to be attended during the three years of the PhD Programme, for at least 40 hours: a) 10 hours on topics

 related to advanced information technology; b) 10 hours on scientific research writing; c) 20 hours on topics related to research programs,

 knowledge sharing with industry, copyright and patents.
-Such seminars are part of the student education, as required in article 4, section 1
+Such seminars are part of the student education, as required by article 4, section 1